 In the past few years, the four mark questions are really changing the student’s grade.
 If you fail to attempt these questions in a proper manner, you are likely to lose a lot of marks.

 Let me tell you the proper way to attempt them.

 You can understand these questions as the impression of making or breaking questions.
 The examiner judges the knowledge and the concept of the students through these questions.

-You do not need to add references in this question, trust me you need not to.
-What you need to do is add four relevant points to the answer and elaborate them.
+You do not need to add references to this question, trust me you need not.
+What you need to do is add four relevant points to the answer and elaborate on them.

 Boom, you are done.
 What advice I usually give is that add five points instead of four.
 The fifth point will work as a backup for you.